AvrahamRada/Pentagon/README.md

 Hi :)

 'Pentagon' app for Mobile Security course.
-Target: Break The Code and enter to the next Activity
+:lock: Your target --> Break The Code and enter to the next Activity :unlock:

 ## Break the code:
 1. Password must contain Capital and Non-Capital letter. :older_man: & :baby: